abghorba/Robinhood-Trading-Bot/README.md

 <h2> Setting Up </h2>
 You will need to have a Robinhood account and a Twitter API key.

+It is up to you to decide if you want Multi-Factor Authentication (MFA) enabled on your Robinhood account.
+To set up MFA, log into your Robinhood account and navigate to Menu > Security and privacy > Two-Factor Authentication.
+Choose "Authenticator App" as your form of MFA.
+You can use Duo Mobile, Google Authenticator, whatever you like.
+Copy the key that Robinhood provides you.
+This is the MFA token you need in order to generate a time-based one-time password (TOTP).
+Use this in any authenticator app of your choice to enable it.
+This key will also be used below in the ROBINHOOD_MFA_CODE variable.

 Navigate to initialize.sh and populate the following:

         TWITTER_CONSUMER_KEY=""
         TWITTER_CONSUMER_SECRET=""
         ROBINHOOD_USER=""
         ROBINHOOD_PASS=""
+        ROBINHOOD_MFA_CODE=""

 After this is done, you can create a virtual environment, install dependencies, and create your .env file by running: